aumpierre-unb/InternalFluidFlow.jl/README.md

 ### Re2f

-Re2f computes the Darcy friction f factor, given the Reynolds number Re and the relative roughness eps.
+Re2f computes the Darcy friction factor, given the Reynolds number and the relative roughness.

-By default, pipe is assumed to be smooth, eps = 0.
+By default, pipe is assumed to be smooth, relative roughness is eps = 0.
 If eps > 0.05, eps is reset to eps = 0.05.

-If fig=true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.
+If fig = true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.